 In 2007, Jo narrated Laughter & Tears: The Les Dawson Story, a documentary tribute to Les Dawson.
 The programme was broadcast on BBC Radio 2 in October 2007.

-Jo took part in the first celebrity version of Comic Relief does Fame Academy, and then in 2007, she appeared as a celebrity contestant on Comic Relief Does The Apprentice, again to raise money for Comic Relief.
-In 2009 she participated in Let’s Dance for Comic Relief, another Comic Relief fundraiser, dancing as Britney Spears (‘tis true), reaching the final.
-She has proved herself an un-willing fashion victim on the BBC1 special “What Not To Wear On The Red Carpet”, learnt the organ for BBC’s “Play it Again”, which she then played to a sell out crowd at the Royal Albert Hall, and she has also taken part in a charity celebrity carol singing choir!
+Jo took part in the first celebrity version of Comic Relief does Fame Academy; and then in 2007, she appeared as a celebrity contestant on Comic Relief Does The Apprentice, again to raise money for Comic Relief.
+In 2009 she participated in Let’s Dance for Comic Relief, another Comic Relief fundraiser; dancing as Britney Spears (‘tis true), and reaching the final.
+She has proved herself an un-willing fashion victim; on the BBC1 special “What Not To Wear On The Red Carpet”.
+Learnt the organ for BBC’s “Play it Again”, which she then played to a sell out crowd at the Royal Albert Hall; and she has also taken part in a charity celebrity carol singing choir!

 A critically acclaimed writer, Jo has written the hits ‘A Load Of Old Balls’ and ‘A Load Of Old Ball Crunchers’ (both Simon & Schuster), ‘It’s Different For Girls’, ‘Sorting Out Billy’ and ‘The More You Ignore Me’ (all for Headline Review).
 Her autobiography ‘Look Back In Hunger’ is now available from all good stockists.